-Focus on the health problems attributable to welding, rather than the safety injuries such as cataracts, back problems, and burns is my objective in this article.
+Focus on the health problems attributable to welding, rather than the

 Even if employers comply with the appropriate OSHA Permissible Exposure Limits (PELs), welding fume exposure can damage worker health, including both short term (acute) effects and long term (chronic) effects.
 OSHA admits that compliance does not guarantee welding work will be totally safe.